hellerve/blog/wip/Pattern_Matching,_A_Thing_Of_The_Past.md

 Let's first look at the examples from the paper, and then construct our own, to make sure we understood the interface.

+This is first example is fairly involved and I don't expect you to understand it, especially since the authors didn't choose a very simple example, but I use it because it is the only example that appears in the paper.

 ```
 ; from the paper
 (match '(A !B ?C ?C !B !E)